GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 **IO_GRIDFILE_SHORTHAND**
-    If true, all grid file names are examined to see if they use the file extension shorthand discussed in Section 4.17 of the GMT Technical Reference and Cookbook.
+    If true, all grid file names are examined to see if they use the file extension shorthand discussed in Section `Grid file format specifications` of the GMT Technical Reference and Cookbook.
 If false, no filename expansion is done [false].